bbauska/meta-react-basics/README.md

 </p>
 <!-- {width="6.0in" height="1.6361898512685915in"} -->

-Recall how you learned about functions in JavaScript.
+<p>Recall how you learned about functions in JavaScript.</p>

-They are reusable blocks of code that can take an input, perform some procedure or calculation, and then return an output.
+<p>They are reusable blocks of code that can take an input, perform some
+procedure or calculation, and then return an output.</p>

-Well, a React component acts much like a traditional JavaScript function.
-In this section (10), you'll continue your exploration of the structure of the React architecture by learning about functional components.
+<p>Well, a React component acts much like a traditional JavaScript
+function.
+In this section (10), you'll continue your exploration of the structure of the React architecture by learning about functional components.</p>

-Component types, JSX and trans piling.
+<p>Component types, JSX and trans piling.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s10-b. two react components (37) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->